 Copying is the most common way to create a clipboard.
-To do it, you'll need a Region, a target Clipboard, and an EditSession.
+To do it, you'll need a Region, and a source and target extent, such as a World and a Clipboard.
 In this example we use a CuboidRegion and the standard BlockArrayClipboard.
-Then, all you need to do is pass the parameters to the ForwardExtentCopy, apply configuration (such as calling setCopyingEntities (true)) to copy entities), and call Operations.complete.
+Then, all you need to do is pass the parameters to the ForwardExtentCopy, apply configuration (such as calling setCopyingEntities(true)) to copy entities), and call Operations.complete.